Wolfyxon/bateria/README.md

 # bateria
-Universal battery discharge alert for Linux, written in C.
+Universal battery discharge alerting tool for Linux, written in C.

 ## Usage
 The program doesn't provide notifications by itself to preserve its universality (and because I'm lazy), but it can be paired with `notify-send`